incognito666/txts/slides/talk1.md

 - This is my slide :P

+- I am from Mumbai, India

+- Thats all, folks

 # Project Proposal

 We propose to implement a line coverage and fault localization tool in Python by using :